wazerstar/service-list-builder/README.md

 2. Run the script with NSudo

 3. Now that the services should be restored, boot to the operating system.
 Don't forget to change the ``HIVE`` variable back to it's default

+## Debugging Services

+Often while experimenting, some specific functionality might be broken after running the ``Services-Disable.bat`` script but works as intended after running the ``Services-Enable.bat`` script.
+If the functionality is still broken after enabling services, then the problem is not related to services.

+You need to find out what services are required for the functionality using the systematic methodology below.
+Once you have found which services are a dependency of the given functionality, you can update your ``lists.ini`` and/or ``Services-Disable.bat`` script.

 ### Methodology